-This is a rather bold statement, but at least we have the experience and the arguments to back it up.
-We think!
+This is rather a brazen statement, but at least we have the experience and the arguments to back it up.
+Or we think we do!

-Of course, the lack of converts from DR to AR status - one in the first 10 years - is perhaps because neither TEn nor any of our emulators has previously put forward a clear proposition or a vision for the future along these lines.
+Of course, the lack of converts from DR to AR status - arguably two in the first 15 years - is perhaps because, neither TEn nor any of our emulators, has failed to put forward a clear proposition or a vision for the future, along these lines.

 Ok, so here goes then!

-A TEn Broker (the Firm or Practice) must be a Ltd company or an LLP partnership.
-Sole Traders cannot be ARs, except as a very temporary arrangement.
+A TEn Broker (the Firm) must be a Ltd company or an LLP partnership.
+Sole Traders cannot be ARs, except as a temporary arrangement.

 Rule #1 - the clients of a Broker belong to that Broker - NOBODY ELSE, NOT EVER - unless or until that Broker decides to dispose of them.

-TEn will never buy any Broker or book of business except as a short-term transitional phase in a broader arrangement of Succession or Accession, involving other member Brokers.
+TEn is unlikely to buy a Member or a Member’s book of business, except as a transition stage in a longer-term arrangement of Succession or Accession, involving other member Brokers.

-A DR firm joining TEn will commit to becoming an AR within 36 months, although they generally should enjoy some of the benefits of membership progressively during that period.
+A DR Broker, upon joining TEn, should commit to becoming an AR within 30 months, although they would progressively enjoy some of the benefits of membership, during that period.

-All TEn ARs use either CDL Strata or Acturis as their broking system and a DR Broker cannot become a full AR unless transition is made to one or other of these platforms within 36 months.
+All TEn ARs use Acturis as their broking system and so a DR Broker cannot become a full AR, until the transition is made to this platform.